AddstarMC/Prism-Bukkit/docs/permissions.rst

 - ``prism.alerts.use.lavabucket.ignore`` - Player with this perm will not trigger a lava bucket placement alert.
 - ``prism.alerts.ignore`` - Parent node for all alerts
 - ``prism.bypass``-use-alerts - Trusted players will be ignored for use alert feature.
-- ``prism.override``-max-lookup-radius - Allows a user to override the max lookup radius.
+- ``prism.override-max-lookup-radius`` - Allows a user to override the max lookup radius.
 Defaults to off, so it must explicitly be set.
-- ``prism.override``-max-applier-radius - Allows a user to override the max applier radius.
+- ``prism.override-max-applier-radius`` - Allows a user to override the max applier radius.
 Defaults to off, so it must explicitly be set.
 - ``prism.ignore.tracking.`` (action-type) - Ignore an action type for a specific group.
 - ``prism.view`` - Use the view commands
 - ``prism.*`` - Grants all permissions.
 Warning: Includes all of the ignore tracking permission nodes.